-Over 30 percent of Americans suffer from some form of sleep deprivation and 10 percent of the population struggles with the associated symptoms of insomnia during daytime hours.
-While there are many medicinal aids for insomniacs referred to as sedative-hypnotics, many of which have anti-anxiety properties.
-Or increase drowsiness, or depress the central nervous system and these medications can be habit-forming.
+Over 30 percent of Americans suffer from some form of sleep deprivation, and 10 percent of the population struggles with the associated symptoms of insomnia during daytime hours.
+While there are many medicinal aids for insomniacs referred to as sedative-hypnotics, many of which have anti-anxiety properties but increase drowsiness or depress the central nervous system, these medications can be habit-forming.

 For those interested in avoiding pills, take a look at your diet.

-Recent studies have shown that sleep-inducing foods have had successful outcomes in helping insomniacs fall asleep and, most importantly, stay asleep.
+Studies have shown that sleep-inducing plant-based foods have had successful outcomes in helping insomniacs fall asleep and, most importantly, stay asleep.